Compare interest-only home loans

 Here's what you need to do to find the best interest-only home loan for you:

-• Find a loan with the right features.
+• Find the right features.
 If you have extra cash lying around, you can use a 100% offset account to save on interest charges.
 But if you're an investor and you have an owner-occupier loan as well, you may want to save your money there instead (because interest on investment loans is tax-deductible).

 • Add up the fees.
 Be sure to add up the cost of application, settlement and monthly fees.
 Some lenders charge hundreds of dollars in fees, others almost nothing.